Funding and Financial Aid

 Taxes

 Payroll taxes are assessed in identical circumstances for stipends provided to research assistants (RAs), project assistants (PAs), and teaching assistants (TAs) — i.e., income taxes are withheld, but FICA tax is not as long as the student is enrolled in at least a half time course of study.
 Trainee and fellow stipends are also taxable; however, tuition, fees, and books may be deducted before students calculate their tax liability.
-Find more information on the Office of Human Resources’ student assistant appointments webpage.
+Find more information on the Office of Human Resources’ Pay webpage.

 Federal Insurance Contributions Act (FICA) tax